Wisdom Teeth Removal

 - A more cost-effective imaging system.

-- We can easily share the data with patients, so patients stay informed and are able to make educated decisions on their course of treatment.
+- We can easily share the data with patients, so patients stay informed and can make educated decisions on their course of treatment.

 Our office is pleased to offer i-CAT 3D Cone Beam imaging for patients receiving wisdom teeth extraction treatment.
 Come and see for yourself what it's like to receive an advanced, patient-friendly 3D scan.